pankaxz/PankajPanwar_RestAPIAssignmentSolution/README.md

         Endpoints ->

-        /list_employee:GET: Lists all employees in the Database
+        /list_employee: GET : Lists all employees in the Database

-        /add_employee:POST: Adds new employee to Database.
+        /add_employee:  POST  : Adds new employee to Database.
 Takes a response Body of employee details.

-        /{empID}:GET: Get employee data by giving Id.
+        /{empID}: GET : Get employee data by giving Id.
 Takes id as a parameter.

-        /update_employee/{empID}:POST:Updates the given record in DB.
+        /update_employee/{empID}: POST  :Updates the given record in DB.
 Takes a response Body of updated employee details and employeeID.

-        /delete_employee/{empID}:DELETE:Deletes the record with given Id.
+        /delete_employee/{empID}: DELETE  :Deletes the record with given Id.
 Takes id as a parameter.

-        /search:GET:Get an employee by giving firstName as a parameter.
+        /search:  GET :Get an employee by giving firstName as a parameter.

-        /sort:GET: Lists all employees in sorted order.
+        /sort:  GET : Lists all employees in sorted order.
 Takes string parameter as order (asc/desc)